edarruiz/DomainDrivenDesign.SDK/README.md

 <sub>*Image from the book, Chapter 6, Figure 6.1, The Life cycle of a domain object*</sub>

+To correctly implement this life cycle of object inside the application, permeating the application boundaries and scope, we may face some difficult challenges.

-The domain object life cycle challenges mentioned in the book, fall in 2 categories:
+The domain object life cycle challenges mentioned in the book fall in 2 main categories:

 1. Maintain the object integrity throughout its whole life cycle
 2. Prevent the model from getting swarmed by the life cycle management complexity (even technical)